- Determine your Explore site and before/after school care options here. View boundary map for Explore locations.

 - Middle schools will begin at 8 a.m. and end at 2:30 p.m.

 - Free breakfast and lunch, where allowable by federal guidelines, at most Explore sites, including special programs.

 - Free bus transportation will be available to eligible elementary and middle school students to their designated Explore site.
-To be eligible students must live within the designated attendance area and their residence must be 1.5 miles or more from their designated Explore site.

 Extended Learning Program (ELP)